 Standard Deviation in Excel is super easy to calculate, and we have separate functions for the standard deviation of a sample or a population.

-If you’re reading this you probably already know that the standard deviation is a measurement of confidence, variability or diversity in the average (be it the mean or another expected value) used in statistics and probability theory.
+I'm not going to go into too much detail on what the standard deviation measures, because if you’re reading this you probably already know that it is a measurement of confidence, variability or diversity in the average (be it the mean or another expected value) used in statistics and probability theory.

 We use it in my book club to indicate the polarity of our scores for each book.
 Whilst some books might score high overall they may also polarise the group, with some LOVING the book and others HATING it.

-For a sample population use:
+For a sample of the entire population use:

 For an entire population use:

 You can either enter all the numbers separated by commas or you can enter a cell range (e.g. $D$3:$D$500) or a named range.

 Using row 5 in the image below, our formula in cell M5 would read:

 Interpreting the Standard Deviation